Sang Whang

 Sang Whang (October 16, 1931 – January 24, 2011) was a Korean American church leader and community advocate in Florida.

 Personal life

 The eldest of four children, Whang emigrated to the United States in December 1951 at the age of 20, arriving at San Francisco, California by ship.
 After arriving, he enrolled in the Polytechnic Institute of Brooklyn to study electrical engineering; he received his bachelor's degree in 1956, and his master's from the same school in 1966.
 He met his wife Mary, who was born in Pyongyang, while a student there; she had emigrated to the States along with her father, who worked with the U.S. army in South Korea.
-His wife died in 1995 after a ten-year battle with lung disease.
+His wife died in 1995 after a ten-year period of lung disease.

 Political and religious activities

 Whang was the founder and first president of the Korean Association of Greater Miami.
 In 1976, he became an elder at the Korean Presbyterian Church of Miami.
 In 1998, he received the Essie Silva Community Builder Award from the United Way of America's Miami-Dade branch.
 In 1999, he became the first Asian American to serve as chairman of the county Community Relations Board, which was established in 1963.
 He was especially interested in promoting better relations between the Korean American and African American communities, an issue which became of greater concern to him in the aftermath of the 1992 Los Angeles riots.